School Dinners, Free School Meals and Menu

 How does it work?

-3. If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £400 a year), extra benefits and the school gets £1,320 extra.
+If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £400 a year) and the school gets the additional funding.

-4. If you don’t want your child to have the school meals they don’t have to; they can continue as normal – as long as you qualify and are registered, the school still gets £1,320 extra.
+If you don’t want your child to have the school meals they don’t have to; they can continue as normal – as long as you qualify and are registered, the school still gets the additional funding.

 No one will know you have registered [it is confidential] and it will not affect any other benefits you are claiming.
 All children taking meals simply answer the register – no one in class will know who pays and who does not.